Board of Directors

 Phyllis K. Leffler is Professor Emerita at The University of Virginia in the field of public history.
 In addition to two books on public history, she has published award winning articles on museum exhibits and on the history of women at UVA in The Public Historian and the Virginia Magazine of History and Biography.
 She has also published in the Journal of the History of Ideas, French Historical Studies, Transatlantic Studies and Ethnicities.
 Her interest in documenting peoples’ lives and experiences led her to co-publish “To Seek the Peace of the City: Jewish Life in Charlottesville,” and to be the lead interviewer for the Lowell Weicker Oral History Project, soon to be released through the U.Va.
 Library.
 An extensive oral history project with Julian Bond produced both a website and a book entitled Black Leaders on Leadership: Conversations with Julian Bond (2015).
 She also wrote the twenty-year history of the Ron Brown Scholars Program, published as The Value of One, The Power of All (2017).
-She is currently a member of the U.Va.
-President’s Commission on Slavery and President of the Southern Jewish Historical Society.
+She is immediate past president of the Southern Jewish Historical Society.

 Sam Towler grew up at Everingham Blake’s Schelford Farm in Owensville, just west of Charlottesville.
 A graduate of Albemarle High School and James Madison University in the 1970s, he lived away from the area and returned in 1994.
 He was married to Carol Norford Collier and lived in the old Wilkerson farmhouse in Belmont until Carol’s recent death.
 After settling her estate, he moved to Waynesboro.
 He worked at Michie Hamlett law firm as a legal assistant from 1995 to his retirement in 2020.
 Sam has been very active in local history, having compiled two reference books of Court records and written two articles for the Magazine of Albemarle County History, one of which chronicled his mother’s family, the Baileys, and all African-Americans who lived with them at Monticello during the Levy ownership.
 He was editor of the Central Virginia Genealogy Association newsletter for several years.
 Sam has been a member of Central Virginia History Researchers since its start and has done volunteer work for many regarding African American Genealogy research.
 For several years he has volunteered at the Albemarle Circuit Court conserving and working on a new index of the Chancery cases that were not sent to the Library of Virginia.